 To help understand sleep apnea, it’s important to understand the definition of apnea.
 Apnea is the Greek word meaning “want of breath.”
 There are three types of sleep apnea:

 - Mixed sleep apnea.

 Obstructive sleep apnea is one of the most common forms of sleep apnea.
 It occurs when the airway becomes blocked, not allowing air to travel properly.
 Central sleep apnea arises when signals from the brain that normally tell you to breathe are absent.
 Mixed sleep apnea results when obstructive and central sleep apnea are combined.
 See video >>>

 When sleep apnea develops, many parts of a person’s day-to-day life are affected from the lack of rest.
-The majority of the body’s ability to heal itself occurs when the body is sleeping; so, without proper sleep, injuries and ailments may become more troublesome.
-The person suffering from sleep apnea may feel more tired during the day than normal.
-The link between TMJ and sleep disorders is one commonly overlook.
-Sleep position, breathing and other obstructions occurring during sleep may all be affected by TMJ disorder.
+The majority of the body’s ability to heal itself occurs when the body is sleeping.
+Without proper sleep, injuries and ailments may become more troublesome.
+The person suffering from sleep apnea may also feel more tired during the day than normal.
+The link between temporomandibular joint (TMJ) and sleep disorders is one that is commonly overlooked.
+Sleep position, breathing and other obstructions occurring during sleep may all be affected by a TMJ disorder.